Advice / Support

 You may also choose to provide in-kind benefits (e.g. training, volunteer celebrations) to reward and recognise your volunteer drivers beyond financial reimbursement.

-Is the Approved Mileage Allowance Payment (AMAP) rate going to change?
+Has the Approved Mileage Allowance Payment (AMAP) changed?

-What if we can’t afford a new Approved Mileage Allowance Payment rate?
+What if we can’t afford the new Approved Mileage Allowance Payment rate?

 The AMAP rate is advisory, not mandatory.
 Each Community Transport operator can make their own decisions based on their own financial position, volunteers’ needs, and local circumstances.

-An uplift to the AMAP rate will give organisations greater flexibility to do what is right for them, their volunteer drivers and their passengers.
-Some operators will choose to follow a new rate, if and when they can afford to do so, to support the retention and recruitment of volunteer drivers.
+An uplift to the AMAP rate gives organisations greater flexibility to do what is right for them, their volunteer drivers and their passengers.
+Some operators will choose to follow the new rate, if and when they can afford to do so, to support the retention and recruitment of volunteer drivers.
 Others will decide not to, perhaps to manage budgetary pressures or, where costs are passed onto passengers, to keep fares low.

 Nonetheless, we recognise that this is a potential area of concern.
-That’s why CTA is calling for a ‘fully funded uplift’ to the AMAP rate.
-This would mean that all grants and contracts from central, national and local government or transport authorities, their agencies, and independent funders would reflect the new AMAP rate and ensure voluntary sector organisations are resourced to implement it.
+That’s why CTA is calling for a ‘fully funded uplift’ to support implementation of the new AMAP rate.
+We believe that all grants and contracts from central, national and local government or transport authorities, their agencies, and independent funders should reflect the new AMAP rate and ensure voluntary sector organisations are resourced to implement it.
 Fair funding is essential.
-We’re calling for the Autumn Budget to deliver this.
+We’re calling for the Chancellor to deliver this at the earliest opportunity or in the next Budget.

-You can learn more about our AMAP campaign here.
+You can find out more about our AMAP campaign here.